 When she was killed, I never heard her bark.
 She never saw what was coming or what hit her.
 The only sound she was able to make was one loud yelp, and then I think it was pretty much over.
 When I heard that yelp I looked around and saw her dangling from the mouth of a large coyote.
 The coyote was holding her by the neck, much like a mother carries her pups.
 But the coyote’s mouth was fully around her neck, and she seemed lifeless.
 I think the coyote probably gave her a violent shake and broke her neck and the yelp was her last breath.
 By the time I saw what was happening she was not putting up any kind of struggle and the coyote had her body perfectly balanced in his mouth.
 All four of her legs were clearing the ground and the coyote was running away at full speed.
 I'm a good sprinter and took off immediately to rescue her.
 But the coyote ran up a steep hill and into thick brush were I could not get through or see where they went.
 I tried to think of what to do but nothing worked.
 After hours of searching it got dark and we had to give up.
 We spent the next week combing every inch of the surrounding area, trying to find a sign of her, but we found nothing.

 Over the next few days/weeks/months I kept replaying the incident in my head.
-I know that coyotes are generally afraid of humans, yet this coyote carried out his attack just feet away from me and in an area where there were dozens of people nearby.
+I know that coyotes are generally afraid of humans, yet this coyote carried out his attack just a few feet away from me and in an area where there were dozens of people nearby.
 There was some risk for the coyote, but I know that coyotes are very clever hunters and this coyote must have felt that his plan would likely work and hunger justified the risk.
 The coyote knew that none of us had a clue we were being stalked and that he had the advantage for an ambush.
 He knew that Buffy was just the right size and he could easily grab her by the neck and mortally wound her -- and she would not be able to do anything about it.
 He knew that I was far enough away that he could make his escape into the brush before I could intervene.
 The plan worked.

 So I started to think about anything that could have been a point of failure for the coyote -- something that would have messed up his strategy and made the attack not work.
 Obviously screaming at the top of my lungs and charging as fast I can with my hands waving like a madman did not stop the coyote or cause him to release Buffy.
 What if I had a gun?
 I would have had to draw and aim my weapon inside of 5 seconds and shoot a moving target that was running away fast -- with the possibility that I might shoot Buffy.
 In reality a gun simply would not work -- you would have to be the fastest draw in the world with perfect aim.
 That’s just not going to happen -- your dog will be dead before you can even fire a shot.